benjamindkilleen/artifice/log.md

 Using the POV-Ray tool paired with [Vapory](https://github.com/Zulko/vapory), I can create arbitrary experimental scenes, with known object target information, in order to measure the performance of the model.
-This can also serve as an artificial oracle for segmentation masks and other information, with noise added to the oracle label as needed, to simulate human error.
+This can also serve as an artificial oracle (edit: "imperfect oracle") for segmentation masks and other information, with noise added to the oracle label as needed, to simulate human error.

 This dataset should be constructed to show the model's resilience to anomalies.
 That is, the model should not anticipate target features in any way,